Mic-Tsai/Power_Consumption_Current_Sense_System-V1/README.md

 # Power Consumption | Current Sense System V1

-Arduino base power consumption calculator.
-Print results as UART interface and oled display.
+Arduino based power consumption calculator.
+Print results as UART interface and OLED display.
 Detail information please refer system block diagram.

 Driver reference TI's ADS1115: 16-bit Differential or Single-Ended ADC with PGA and Comparator.
-This family of ADCs provide 4 single-ended or 2 differential channels.
+This family of ADCs provides 4 single-ended or 2 differential channels.
 Each has a programmable gain amplifier from 2/3 up to 16x.

-Available in 16 bit versions:
+Available in 16-bit versions:

 * [ADS1115 16-bit ADC](https://www.adafruit.com/product/1085)